-Rapid microwave-assisted additive manufacturing of lattice composites
+Additive manufacturing Rapid microwave-assisted additive manufacturing of lattice composites

 The additive manufacturing of continuous-fiber-reinforced plastics is attracting increasing interest in the field of composites manufacturing.
 Some printers and filaments are already on the market, but due to the slow printing speed, the costs of the printed parts are high.
 Researchers at the Karlsruhe Institute of Technology (KIT), together with the Fraunhofer Institute for Chemical Technology ICT and Trumpf Hüttinger Microwaves, have developed a new method for printing continuous-fiber-reinforced composites with extremely high speed and the possibility to use different filament diameters, called SERPENS (Super-Efficient and Rapid Printing by Electromagnetic-Heating-Necessitated System).
-Innovation The first prototype of a SERPENS microwave printer can manufacture CFRP parts with up to approx. 100 times higher printing speed than higher speed than traditional continuous-fiber additive manufacturing technologies, by exploiting the benefits of rapid, selective and volumetric heating of microwaves.
+Innovation The first prototype of a SERPENS microwave printer can manufacture CFRP parts with up to 10 times higher printing speeds than traditional continuous-fiber additive manufacturing technologies by taking advantage of the rapid, selective and volumetric heating of microwaves.
 Current additive manufacturing methods have a limited and slow printing speed because the traditional resistive heating approach is intrinsically slow and requires contact.
 As a result, current additive manufacturing methods with continuous fiber reinforced filaments manufacture composite products with a low printing speed and little potential for optimization.
 The key innovations of this system include the small microwave-resonant heating cavity, the prediction-model-based printing temperature control and the load-dependent planning of the printing path.
 Using these innovations, SERPENS is able to produce new bionic and free-standing lattice truss CFRP structures in three-dimensional space at outstanding speed.
-In cooperation with TRUMPF
+In cooperation with